wp-plugins/wp-spamshield/readme.txt

 2. Select the desired plugin configuration options.
 Take a look at the WP-SpamShield Settings page in your WordPress site, and familiarize yourself with the different settings available.
 Many times when users have an issue, they simply haven't checked the settings to see if they can enable or disable a certain feature.

 3. If you are using front-end anti-spam plugins (CAPTCHAs, challenge questions, etc), be sure they are *disabled* since there's no longer a need for them, and these could likely conflict.
-(Back-end anti-spam plugins like Akismet are fine, although unnecessary.)
+(Back-end antispam plugins like Akismet are fine, although unnecessary.)

 4. Install a contact form if you like.
 (See below)